Western Exposure – The Best Paint Colours

 In the morning hours, west facing rooms are the last ones to get those sunny rays, meaning they can look a little grayed-out and shady.

-Benjamin Moore Gentle Cream – this room is south west, the grayish wall has the western light shining on it
+Benjamin Moore Gentle Cream – this room is south west, the grayish wall has the morning western exposure.

 And remember, there is a difference between shadowed and shady.
 Shadowed is what you get when the sun is shining in, cutting the light and creating sharper edges.
 Shady is when you pour me a 6oz instead of a 9oz.
 Oh, and when a room is a little bit more gray toned and subdued because there isn’t a lot of light coming in.

 At noon, the sun is at it’s peak and is at it’s brightest/whitest.
 This is the light that tends to wash-out colours the most.
 This is when there is a bit of a light at the end of the tunnel (pun intended) for west facing rooms as those sun rays start tickling their edges.

 As the sun starts going down (Elton John style) it starts warming up a west facing room – adding light and a warm, bright, golden glow.
 This is similar to what you get in south facing rooms.

 This is the same wall space as the first photo.
 See how the afternoon light warms it up and brings it to life compared to the morning shot?